nicholaskajoh/hits/README.md

 - Provision a server
 - Install Git and clone this repo
 - Install Docker and Docker Compose
+- Create *.env* from *.env.example* and make necessary changes
-- Run `docker-compose -f docker-compose.prod.yml up -d` in project root
+- Run `docker-compose -f docker-compose.prod.yml up --build -d` in project root